openaps/AndroidAPSdocs/docs/EN/DailyLifeWithAaps/AapsScreens.md

 ![Homescreen buttons](../images/Home2020_Buttons.png)

 Buttons for Insulin, Carbs and Calculator are almost always visible.
-If connection to the pump is lost, the insulin button will not be visible.
+If the connection to the pump is lost, the insulin button will not be visible.

-   * If connection to pump is lost, the insulin button will not be visible.

 Other Buttons can be setup in [Preferences > Overview > Buttons](../SettingUpAaps/Preferences.md#buttons).

-About using the Insulin, Carbs and Calculator* buttons : If enabled in the [Preferences > Overview](../SettingUpAaps/Preferences.md#show-notes-field-in-treatments-dialogs), the *Notes* field allows you to enter text that will be uploaded to Nightscout - depending on your settings for NS client.
+About using the Insulin, Carbs and Calculator buttons : If enabled in the [Preferences > Overview](../SettingUpAaps/Preferences.md#show-notes-field-in-treatments-dialogs), the **Notes** field allows you to enter text that will show on the main graph, and may be uploaded to Nightscout - depending on your settings for NS client.

 #### Insulin